aboutcode-org/aboutcode/docs/source/scancode-toolkit/getting-started/install.rst

 - **On Windows**:

-    Use the Python 2.7 32-bit (e.g. the Windows x86 MSI installer) for X86 regardless of whether
+    Use the Python 2.7 32-bit (e.g. The Windows x86 MSI installer) for X86 regardless of whether
     you run Windows on 32-bit or 64-bit.
 DO NOT USE Python X86_64 installer even if you run 64 bit Windows.
 Download Python from this url:
     https://www.python.org/ftp/python/2.7.13/python-2.7.13.msi

-    Install Python on the c: drive and use all default installer options(scancode will try to find python just in c:\python27\python.exe).
+    Install Python on the c: drive and use all default installer options (scancode will try to find python just in c:\python27\python.exe).
 See the Windows installation section for more installation details.